amirTwenty8/guestbuddy_api_functions/TESTING.md

 7. **clearGuestDraft** - Clear a saved draft for multiple guests
 8. **updateGuest** - Update an existing guest's details with summary recalculation
 9. **checkInGuest** - Check in guests or edit check-in counts with rapid tapping support
+10. **deleteGuest** - Delete one or multiple guests from guest lists with summary updates
-10. **createAccount** - Create a new user account with Firebase Auth and Firestore data
+11. **createAccount** - Create a new user account with Firebase Auth and Firestore data
-11. **verifyEmail** - Verify email with 6-digit verification code
+12. **verifyEmail** - Verify email with 6-digit verification code
-12. **resendVerificationEmail** - Resend verification email to user
+13. **resendVerificationEmail** - Resend verification email to user
-13. **checkExistingUser** - Check if a user exists with the given phone number (first step of table booking)
+14. **checkExistingUser** - Check if a user exists with the given phone number (first step of table booking)
-14. **bookTable** - Book a table for an event (second step of table booking, requires user choice)
+15. **bookTable** - Book a table for an event (second step of table booking, requires user choice)
-15. **sendSmsNotification** - Send SMS notifications for booking confirmations or reminders
+16. **sendSmsNotification** - Send SMS notifications for booking confirmations or reminders
-16. **updateTable** - Update table information after booking with logging and spending tracking
+17. **updateTable** - Update table information after booking with logging and spending tracking
-17. **cancelReservation** - Cancel a table reservation and remove all guest data except staff
+18. **cancelReservation** - Cancel a table reservation and remove all guest data except staff
-18. **resellTable** - Re-sell a table during an event while preserving historical data
+19. **resellTable** - Re-sell a table during an event while preserving historical data
-19. **addUserToCompany** - Add users to a company, either by finding existing users or creating new ones
+20. **addUserToCompany** - Add users to a company, either by finding existing users or creating new ones
-20. **editUserInCompany** - Edit user information and change their role within a company
+21. **editUserInCompany** - Edit user information and change their role within a company
-21. **removeUserFromCompany** - Remove users from a company and manage their business mode
+22. **removeUserFromCompany** - Remove users from a company and manage their business mode
-22. **createEventTicket** - Create tickets for an event with auto-generated UUID and ticket summary management
+23. **createEventTicket** - Create tickets for an event with auto-generated UUID and ticket summary management
-23. **createClubCard** - Create club cards with auto-generated QR codes and Firebase Storage uploads
+24. **createClubCard** - Create club cards with auto-generated QR codes and Firebase Storage uploads
-24. **updateClubCard** - Update club card details and generate additional QR codes when needed
+25. **updateClubCard** - Update club card details and generate additional QR codes when needed
-25. **deleteClubCard** - Delete club cards with validation that they're not in use
+26. **deleteClubCard** - Delete club cards with validation that they're not in use
-26. **createTableLayout** - Create table layouts from canvas objects with rotation support
+27. **createTableLayout** - Create table layouts from canvas objects with rotation support
-27. **updateTableLayout** - Update existing table layouts with partial field updates and rotation support
+28. **updateTableLayout** - Update existing table layouts with partial field updates and rotation support
-28. **deleteTableLayout** - Delete table layouts with safety validation to prevent deletion of layouts in use
+29. **deleteTableLayout** - Delete table layouts with safety validation to prevent deletion of layouts in use

 ## Prerequisites